 Most IPLs use wavelengths between approximately 550-1100nm.
 Longer wavelengths are used for hair removal, vessels, and most skin rejuvenation treatments.

-Lynton IPL’s were developed using Dynamic Reflex Technology.
-This makes it one of the most effective IPL’s on the market and is highly regarded by many Dermatologists and private aesthetic practitioners in the NHS.
+Lynton IPL machines were developed using Dynamic Reflex Technology.
+This makes them some of the most effective IPL machines on the market.
+Lynton IPL technology is highly regarded by many Dermatologists and private aesthetic practitioners in the NHS.
 Click the links below to find out more.